-Types of evidence: final evaluation in written or verbal form, recorded in an appropriate authenticated format; action plan, development plan, written accounts
+Types of evidence: final evaluation in written or verbal form recorded in an appropriate authenticated format.
+Action plan, development plan, written accounts.

-Additional information: learners must evaluate their textile work and the whole creative process to identify aspects that went well, especially areas for further improvement.
-Learners will reflect on their creative process, considering overall what they have learned and what they would do differently next time.
+Additional information: the candidates must evaluate their textile work and the whole creative process to identify aspects that went well and more especially areas for further improvement.
+The candidates will reflect on their creative process considering overall what they have learned and what they would do differently next time.

-Learners must rationalise any success relating to the final piece of textile work within the context of the project, assignment or brief the work was created to meet.
+The candidates must rationalise any success relating to the final piece of textile work within the context of the project, assignment or brief the work was created to meet.

-Learners will clearly identify multiple opportunities for their own relevant skills development and/or elements of their work that could be further developed.
-Learners should be encouraged to see the review/evaluation as the activity that informs the next stages of their creative process.
+The candidates will clearly identify multiple opportunities for their own relevant skills development and/or elements of their work that could be further developed.
+The candidates should be encouraged to see the review/evaluation as the activity that informs the next stages of their creative process.

-Learners' evidence may be presented in a traditional 2 dimensional and or combined 3 dimensional format, in a digital format or in a combination of both.
-All evidence types must be appropriately authenticated and show clear evidence of the individual learner's performance against the assessment criteria.
+The candidates' evidence may be presented in a traditional 2 dimensional and/or combined 3 dimensional format, in a digital format or in a combination of both.
+All evidence types must be appropriately authenticated and show clear evidence of the individual candidate's performance against the assessment criteria.